This Sugar Free Slow Cooker Peach Butter is a simple recipe for preserving a favorite fruit as a spread.

-This no added sugar peach butter has a sweet and tang flavor with a texture is similar to that of applesauce, but it is slightly thicker.
+Made with just four ingredients, this no added sugar peach butter has a sweet and tangy flavor with a texture is similar to that of applesauce, making it perfect for spreading on toast or topping your Sugar Free Vanilla Ice Cream with.

 Did you try my recipe for Instant Pot Strawberry Applesauce?